-Since I pretty much never use iCloud Drive—I’m a Dropbox and Google Drive person, through and through—I figured that Mail’s “Add Attachment” feature was a button I’d never tap.
+Since I pretty much never use iCloud Drive—I’m a Dropbox and Google Drive person, through and through—I figured I’d never tap Mail’s “Add Attachment” button.

-Happily, it turns out I was wrong: you can attach Dropbox and Google Drive files to Mail message, but you have to know where to tap first.
+Well, guess what?
+You can attach Dropbox and Google Drive files to Mail messages, but you have to know where to tap first.

 To get started, create a new Mail message on your iPhone or iPad, tap and hold the cursor anywhere in the body of the message, then tap the “Add Attachment” button in the black bubble that appears.
 (If you don’t see the “Add Attachment” button, tap the arrow on the right side of the bubble to scroll through all the available buttons.)